osg-htc/networking/docs/perfsonar/installation.md

 The perfSONAR toolkit is reviewed both internally and externally for security flaws.
 The toolkit's purpose is to allow us to measure and diagnose network problems and we therefore need to be cautious about blocking needed functionality by site or host firewalls.

 Some sites are concerned about having port 80 and/or 443 open.
 The working group would like to emphasize that these ports provide access to the perfSONAR web interface and are very useful to users and network administrators. **Our recommendation is to keep them open**, but for sites with strong concerns we have some rules documented below to customize iptables to block ports 80 and 443.
-It is **required** that port 80 **and** port 443 be accessible from the OSG and WLCG monitoring subnets listed below.
+It is **required** that either port 80 or port 443 are accessible from the OSG and WLCG monitoring subnets listed below.
 In addition port 443 **must** be accessible to all other perfSONAR instances that your node will test to.
 This is a new requirement as of the release of perfSONAR 4.0.

 Below are example iptable rules to implement OSG/WLCG required access: